n8n-nodes-robotframework

 Finally, the Telegram node demonstrates how seamlessly Robot Framework can integrate with other n8n nodes, such as AWS, OpenAI, Airtable, and many more.

-This setup highlights how easily you can combine Robot Framework automation with powerful integrations in n8n to create end-to-end workflows that involve notifications, external APIs, and more.
-The output panel confirms the successful delivery of the message to the Telegram channel, completing the workflow.
+This setup highlights how easily you can combine Robot Framework automation with powerful integrations in n8n to create end-to-end workflows.
+By leveraging the ability to process files, interact with external APIs, and send notifications, n8n provides a seamless way to share updates across channels.
+The output panel confirms the successful delivery of the photo and caption to the Telegram channel, completing the workflow.

 Importing This Example into Your n8n Instance